HerXayah/FoxOS-is-trash/README.md

 ## What is my problem?

 The people doing support and the team members are just... beyond rude and outright transphobic, nor do they know what their talking about anyways...
+Documentation repo of why i think this piece of software shouldnt be used anymore.

 ![](https://i.imgur.com/SHtfrOA.png)
 ![](https://i.imgur.com/Yy2674q.png)